confluentinc/librdkafka/MIGRATION.md

   If there needs to be any change, the property is highlighted.
 The change could be a change in the default values, some added/missing features, or a change in semantics.

-  * **`partitionAssigners`**: The **default value** of this is changed to `[PartitionAssigners.range,PartitionAssigners.roundRobin]`.
-Support for range, roundRobin and cooperativeSticky partition assignors is provided.
-The cooperative assignor cannot be used along with the other two, and there is no support for custom assignors.
+  * `partitionAssigners`: Support for range and roundRobin assignors is provided.
+Custom assignors are not supported.
+                          The default value of this remains `[PartitionAssigners.roundRobin]`.
+                          Support for cooperative-sticky assignor will be added soon.
                           An alias for these properties is also made available, `partitionAssignors` and `PartitionAssignors` to maintain parlance with the Java client's terminology.
-  * **`sessionTimeout`**: If no heartbeats are received by the broker for a group member within the session timeout, the broker will remove the consumer from the group and trigger a rebalance.
-The **default value** is changed to 45000.
+  * `sessionTimeout`: If no heartbeats are received by the broker for a group member within the session timeout, the broker will remove the consumer from the group and trigger a rebalance.
   * **`rebalanceTimeout`**: The maximum allowed time for each member to join the group once a rebalance has begun.
 The **default value** is changed to 300000.
                             Note, before changing: setting this value *also* changes the max poll interval.
 Message processing in `eachMessage` must not take more than this time.
   * `heartbeatInterval`: The expected time in milliseconds between heartbeats to the consumer coordinator.
 The default value remains 3000.
   * `metadataMaxAge`: Time in milliseconds after which to refresh metadata for known topics.
 The default value remains 5min.
 This corresponds to the librdkafka property `topic.metadata.refresh.interval.ms` (and not `metadata.max.age.ms`).
-  * **`allowAutoTopicCreation`**: determines if a topic should be created if it doesn't exist while producing.
-The **default value** is changed to false.
+  * `allowAutoTopicCreation`: determines if a topic should be created if it doesn't exist while producing.
   * **`maxBytesPerPartition`**: determines how many bytes can be fetched in one request from a single partition.
 The default value remains 1048576.
-                                There is a slight change in semantics, this size grows dynamically if a single message larger than this is encountered, and the client does not get stuck.
+                                There is a change in semantics, this size grows dynamically if a single message larger than this is encountered, and the client does not get stuck.
   * `minBytes`: Minimum number of bytes the broker responds with (or wait until `maxWaitTimeInMs`).
 The default remains 1.
-  * **`maxBytes`**: Maximum number of bytes the broker responds with.
-The **default value** is changed to 52428800 (50MB).
+  * `maxBytes`: Maximum number of bytes the broker responds with.
-  * **`maxWaitTimeInMs`**: Maximum time in milliseconds the broker waits for the `minBytes` to be fulfilled.
-The **default value** is changed to 500.
+  * `maxWaitTimeInMs`: Maximum time in milliseconds the broker waits for the `minBytes` to be fulfilled.
   * **`retry`**: See the section for retry above.
 The consumer config `retry` takes precedence over the common config `retry`.
   * `readUncommitted`: if true, consumer will read transactional messages which have not been committed.
 The default value remains false.
   * **`maxInFlightRequests`**: Maximum number of in-flight requests *per broker connection*.
-If not set, a very high limit is used.
+If not set, it is practically unbounded (same as KafkaJS).
   * `rackId`: Can be set to an arbitrary string which will be used for fetch-from-follower if set up on the cluster.
   * An `rdKafka` block can be added to the config.
 It allows directly setting librdkafka properties.
     If you are starting to make the configuration anew, it is best to specify properties using